jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 You know right away.
 Excitement kept you up too late.
 With so little sleep your immune system couldn't keep infection at bay.
 You're sick.

-Viruses are tiny, are not alive to many biologists, but are not much different from any other player; they are still bits of clay looking for the energy to stay in the game.
+Viruses are tiny and many biologists don't consider them alive, still they are not much different from any other player in our understanding of the game.
+They are still bits of clay looking for the energy to stay in the game.
 Their strategy is simpler than most; forgo reproductive parts and instead self-replicate by invading another creature and hijacking its cells.
 It's a winning idea.
 Animals, plants, even bacteria were exploited by viruses soon after their games started.

 Viruses are so simple they need only a few dozen to sometimes a thousand genes.
 Humans have around 20,000 for comparison.
 Even with this difference in size and abilities, your virus got itself on the scoreboard at your expense.